BLSQ/dhis2-taskr/doc/user-manual.md

 If you are in the edit mode the recipe editor will show up.

 A recipe is composed of
- - the code
+ - the code (javascript snippet)
- - the paremeters definition (optional)
+ - the paremeters definition (optional, json)
- - the report (optional)
+ - the report (optional, markdown with idyll components)

 # Historical pains & motivations